 None.
-The book is purely factual and scientific in nature.
+The book is a purely secular, scientific exploration of a planetary body.

 Your experience helps other parents find the right book.